CRCHUM-CITADEL/ensemble-mia/README.md

 The meta-classifier outputs the probability that each data point is member of the dataset used to generate the synthetic data.

-Note: the RMIA model needs to be trained separately and its predictions (i.e., for dev and final) should be saved as **.csv** files and be placed in the corresponding folder (see **Usage** for more detail).
+Note: the RMIA attack requires the separate training of shadow models.
+More details are available in the RMIA notebook and scripts.

 ## Usage